frangucc/thenodechronbook/README.md

 It just so happens that when I looked back at the history of ECE I found it fascinating how so many of the pioneers of modern science and computing we're persecuted, discouraged, lied to and so on.
 In a nutshell, the field is all about competition.
 Communication, politics and street smarts are just as important as being a geek.

 To be specific, Alan Turing, the inventor of the modern computer was castrated for being gay in the UK in the 1950's.
-Tesla was sabotaged by JP Morgan and his son, even DaVinci lived in fear so he wrote his notes backwareds.
-Infact, the list of scientests who've been persecuted reads like the who's who of science: Copernicus, Bruno, Galileo, Descartes, Newton, Halley, Darwin, Hubble, even Bertrand Russell.
+Tesla was sabotaged by JP Morgan and his son, even DaVinci lived in fear so he wrote his notes backwards.
+Infact, the list of scientists who've been persecuted reads like the who's who of science: Copernicus, Bruno, Galileo, Descartes, Newton, Halley, Darwin, Hubble, even Bertrand Russell.

 All this drama and sacrafice makes for some rich inspiration for what we need as authors of a graphic novel: bad guys, hardships, horror, adventure, movement and so forth.

 I want to make kids feel like their fighting for something, that their backs are up against the wall and that ECE is a tool for survival.
 In some ways, I want to go where no textbook has ever gone before.

-As another possible example, right now in San Francisco, in the year 2016, the city is practically at a techno civil war amongst those who make big money and those who work regular blue collar jobs.
+As another possible example, right now in San Francisco, in the year 2016, the city is practically at a techno civil war among those who make big money and those who work regular blue collar jobs.
 The blue collar employees are sick of the techno what-nots and their arrogant attitudes and inflated cost of living.
 The blue collar workers have even abandoned all technology and will go as far as to ridicule the computer geeks who walk the streets.

 And let's not forget the movie 'Big Hero 6' starts off in an illegal robot gambling ring, a main character who's parents and brother die and the entire plot is based on deceit and corrupt power from investors and even the education system itself.

-I'll often tell my students after watching clips of the movie 'The Martian' that Mark Watney survies on Mars only because of his advanced knowledge of ECE and Science.
+I'll often tell my students after watching clips of the movie 'The Martian' that Mark Watney survives on Mars only because of his advanced knowledge of ECE and Science.

 I do draw the line however in some spots.
 I'm not interested in teaching about sex, drugs or in making the main characters negatively opinionated about religion, sexual orientation or violence.
 I believe that some things should remain a mystery for kids as well.

-In a recent interview of a 18 year old Univeristy of Illinois sophmore ECE major it was noted that 'pointers' in programming had repetedly haunted him since the day he overheard his father fiercely arguing with his apprentice about their significance.
+In a recent interview of a 18 year old Univeristy of Illinois sophmore ECE major it was noted that 'pointers' in programming had repeatedly haunted him since the day he overheard his father fiercely arguing with his apprentice about their significance.
 Pointers are a really complex subject in low-level programming.
 It wasn't until 6 years later that Rushi had conquered them and it was if he had a vendetta against them.
 Seventeen is a really early age to understand 'pointers' in the way Rushi had, and it was because each year and from time to time, he would revisit them, trying each time to comprehend them until one day on an impossible project at school it just clicked.

 Passing down a careful blend of must know topics tied to dramatic situations is what makes this format so unique to me.
 I can do with it what regular text books have never been able to and I can re-create these moments with intense illustrations and action.
 Major textbook publishers would never dare mix controversial values, deep politics and grit with learning - let alone comic books.
 And I don't disagree.
-School isn't a place for super off topic, expiramental indy written content by enlarge.
+School isn't a place for super off topic, experimental indy written content by enlarge.
 But the general curriculum also isn't a place for developing prodigies now is it?

-And that's what this book is really about: the 'missing curriculum' - it's about not letting our kids get any older without understanding certain things and what it means to be equipped with the power of ECE.
+And that's what this book is really about: the 'missing curriculum - it's about not letting our kids get any older without understanding certain things and what it means to be equipped with the power of ECE.
 The young mind is powerful, kids exhibit extreme memory and learning capabilities when they play video games or sports.

 So I digress; If you're looking for something less gritty, try Kano or the Manga Guides.
 If you're looking for something seriously hardcore that's built from the ground up with careful research, something that can genuinely build a real interest, choose Gamifyed and The Node Chronicles.